 - 1. Provide person-centered training for VR counselors and training on provision of comprehensive, holistic assessment for use in eligibility determination and for the comprehensive assessment used to inform the development of the IPE. - 2.
 Conduct eCASAS assessment at the time of a person's application and provide referrals for appropriate literacy and adult education services. - 3.
-Expand the provision of job readiness training for DCRSA job seekers, by both DCRSA Business Relations Unit (BRU) staff and through contracts with provider agencies. - 4.
+Expand the provision of job readiness training for DCRSA job seekers, by both DCRSA Business Relations and Employment Specialist staff and through contracts with provider agencies. - 4.
 Review the current process for referral for benefits counseling and identify ways to improve efficiency in this process in order to increase the number of people who receive benefits counseling.

 - a.
-Complete a solicitation to identify an appropriate training provider who understands person centered training and has experience in using this in the VR process. - b.
-Identify a training provider who can provide training for VR and provider agency staff, and provide "train the trainer" sessions, to increase capability of DCRSA to provide this on an ongoing basis. - c.
+Ensure that all VR counselor staff complete person centered training, including on-line modules developed by Cornell University, ILR School, Employment and Disability Institute. - b.
+Provide training on customized employment and employer engagement for VR and provider agency staff, and provide "train the trainer" sessions, to increase capability of DCRSA and providers to provide this on an ongoing basis.

+- c.
 All general VR and sensory unit intakes will complete the eCASAS assessment as part of their intake and eligibility determination. - d.
-Increase the number of people who receive job readiness training by 10%. - e.
-Ensure that at least 250 people receive benefits counseling/orientation each quarter (the agency currently serves approximately 1700 people who receive SSI/SSDI).
+Increase the number of people who receive job readiness training 10% above the current number. - e.
+Ensure that at least 250 people receive benefits counseling/orientation each quarter (the agency currently serves approximately 1800 people who receive SSI/SSDI).

 - a.
 All VR staff will use person centered planning tools to develop employment goals that better reflect the strengths, interests, abilities, capabilities and resources of people served by DCRSA. - b.
 Maintain the increased level (i.e., 10% above the current number) of people who receive job readiness training. - c.
-Ensure that at least 250 people receive benefits counseling/orientation each quarter (the agency currently serves approximately 1700 people who receive SSI/SSDI).
+Ensure that at least 250 people receive benefits counseling/orientation each quarter (the agency currently serves approximately 1800 people who receive SSI/SSDI).